SarahSaene/SarahSaene/README.md

 ✩ 🎂 I'm 22

-✩ 🔭 I’m currently not working
+✩ 🔭 I'm currently a video editor at an agency

 ✩ 🌱 I’m currently learning JS